SerBravoSantos/tasks-calendar/TasksCalendar.md

     - **textFiles/**: Best individual fitness scores and execution time for the configuratio wantedn.
     - **calendar.txt**: Best calendar obtained in the last training.

-codes/: .py main scripts with data, model, training and inference modules notebooks/: .ipynb Colab-friendly notebooks with model training and ensembling input/: input data, including raw texts, backtranslated texts and meta-features output/: model configurations, weights and figures exported from the notebooks

  $~~~~~~~~~~~$

 ## Introduction